Internationalizing Flutter apps

 Although Chinese is a primary example,

-other languages like French (fr_FR
+other languages like French (fr_FR, fr_CA)

 should also be fully differentiated for more nuanced localization.